KaiLite-Projects/Project_Editor_Engine_Mod_Addon_for_Minecraft_Bedrock_Season_0_The_Foundations/README.md

 > Devlog Series 0 - The Foundation

-Behind the Scenes:
+[> Behind the Scenes:
 From zero coding experience -> building a cinematic engine inside Minecraft Bedrock.

-Introduction:
+[> Introduction:
-Hi, I’m KaiLite - 2D -> 3D Concept Artist, 3D Modeler, and Cinematic Animator.
+Hi, I’m KaiLite - 2D -> 3D Concept Artist, 3D Modeler, and 3D Cinematic Animator.
-Creator of a custom in-game Editor Engine designed to transform Minecraft worlds into a platform for:
+Creator of this Mod Add-on to bring custom in-game Editor Engine designed to transform Minecraft worlds into a platform for:
-• Cinematic Animations
+• 3D Cinematic Animations
 • Timelapse Builds
 • Story-driven Experiences
 • Future 3D Animated Films

-Timeline Progress:
+[> Timeline Progress:
 Day 0 -> Writing Phase
-• Brainstorming gameplay systems, battle mechanics, worldbuilding, and storytelling structure
+• Brainstorming gameplay systems, battle mechanics, worldbuilding, and the overall Arts of Storytelling

-Status:
+[> Status:
 √c : Engine Core - Work in Progress
 √c : Project Development - Active

-Note:
+[> Note:
-This is the official beginning of the project since March 31, 2026.
+This is the official beginning of my Project which has been started since March 31, 2026 as a Lite Version

+[> Hashtags:
 #Minecraft #EditorEngine #Mod #Add-on #DevlogSeries0 #ArtZieStylerStudio

+√c : that's it all for today's updates after March 31! see ya for tomorrow updates